vmware/concord-bft/utt/bank-demo/README.md

-# Concord-BFT UTT Demo
+# Concord-BFT UTT Bank Demo

+**IMPORTANT: The source code for the demo has been removed from master and building a new version of the demo is currently not supported.
+The only possiblity is to pull and run the demo with the existing images.
+For further development of the demo using the source code refer to this branch 'https://github.com/vmware/concord-bft/tree/utt-demo-stable'**

 ## Overview

-This branch of concord-bft contains a demo of UnTracable Transactions (UTT), this is a cryptographic framework for allowing accountable anonymous payments.
-The demo has two types of transactions available:
+This is a demo for UnTracable Transactions (UTT) - new cryptographic framework for accountable anonymous payments.
+The demo represents a simple banking system and has two types of transactions available:
  * Public transactions - these represent ordinary money transfers visible to the bank.
- * UTT transactions - these represent accountable anonymous transfers which can be either fully anonymous to the bank (not knowing who or how much transferred to whom) and can be accountable (only a limited amount of money can be transferred anonymously in a given time period).
+ * UTT transactions - these represent anonymous transfers which do not reveal information to the bank about the sender, recipient or amount of money transferred.
+Anonymous transfers are a subject to a anonimity budget - an allowance on the amount of money that can be transferred anonymously by each user.

 ## Install docker and docker-compose